Skip to main content

 What’s Changing?

-From 12 January 2026, the FCA will treat electronic communication as the default durable medium for MiFID-derived retail disclosures.
+Since 12 January 2026, the FCA has made electronic communication the default mode for relevant MiFID-derived retail-client disclosures.

-This change, outlined in PS25/13 and summarised in our guide to the durable-medium reform, confirms that electronic delivery is expected where it meets durable-medium criteria.
+This change, outlined in PS25/13 and summarised in our guide to the durable-medium reform, applies where electronic delivery meets durable-medium criteria and firms tell retail clients about their right to request paper.

 A durable medium must enable clients to: